BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 ![S&P500 dataset](./S&P500.png)

-Now, pivot the dataset, so that it could be used to construct the covariance matrix:
+Now, pivot the dataset, so that it could be used to construct the covariance matrix, and remove NaNs:

 ```python
 all_stocks_pivoted = all_stocks.pivot(index='Name', columns='date', values='close')